ddemidov/amgcl/docs/examples.rst

 Same applies to the right-hand side and the solution vectors.
 And if that is still not general enough, you can provide your own adapter for your matrix type.
-See :doc:`adapters` for further information on this.
+See :doc:`components/adapters` for further information on this.

 Setting parameters
 ------------------